spencermountain/Freebase.js/README.markdown

 * **list**
      -get a list of topics in a type
 * **place_data**
-     -from a geo-coordinate, get the town, province, country, and timezone for it
+     -from a geo-coordinate and area radius (in feet), get the town, province, country, and timezone for it
 * **incoming**
      -get any incoming data to this topic, ignoring cvt types
 * **outgoing**